shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 * 2 tsp Turmeric, ground
 * 1 tsp Coriander, ground
 * 1 tsp Fennel, ground
-* 3-4 Boriya Mirch, Circle Red Chilis
+* 3-4 Boriya Chili (Boriya Mirch)
 * 3½ cup Water
-* 1 can of Coconut Milk, Arroy-D is our favorite
+* 1 can Full-Fat Coconut Milk (Arroy-D is our favorite)
-* 1 cup Red Lentils, Masoor Daal
+* 1 cup Red Lentils (Masoor Daal)
 * 6 cup Spinach
 * 2 tsp Lime Juice
 * Kosher Salt to taste
 * Lime Wedges for garnish

 #### DIRECTIONS
-1. In a large skillet, (or Instant Pot), combine oil, onion, garlic, and kosher salt on medium heat (saute in Instant Pot) until onions soften.
+1. In a large skillet, (or Instant Pot), combine oil, onion, garlic, and kosher salt on medium heat (saute in Instant Pot) until onions become translucent and soften.
-2. Stir in ginger (half), mustard seed, turmeric, coriander, fennel, and chilis.
+2. Stir in half of the ginger half, mustard seed, turmeric, coriander, fennel, and chilis.
 Stir for 1 minute.
 3. Add water, coconut milk, and lentils.
 Bring to a boil (Leave on saute until it begins to boil in the Instant Pot).
 4. Cover and reduce heat.
-Cook for 30-40 minutes (Set to Manuel for 15 minutes in the Instant Pot).
+Cook for 30-40 minutes (Set to high pressure for 15 minutes in the Instant Pot).
-5. Stir in spinach and return to a simmer.
+5. Stir in spinach and return to a simmer, about 3-4 minutes.
 6. Off heat, add the last 1 tbsp of ginger, lime juice, and kosher salt to taste.
 7. Garnish with lime wedges.
+8. Serve with long-grain basmati rice